The Elephant Language is endangered.

 has been translated

-The David Sheldrick Wildlife Trust protects elephants threatened by ivory poaching, habitat loss and the increasing conflict between humans and wildlife.
+The Sheldrick Wildlife Trust protects elephants threatened by ivory poaching, habitat loss and the increasing conflict between humans and wildlife.
 We rescue and rehabilitate orphaned infant elephants and return them to the wild when they’re ready.

 ElephantVoices' Dr. Joyce Poole and CEO Petter Granli have spent over four decades studying the behaviour and communication of elephants, and working for their conservation and welfare.